Christian Pegel

-Christian Pegel (born 7 January 1974) is a German politician serving as minister of the interior and construction of Mecklenburg-Vorpommern since 2021.
+Christian Pegel (born 7 January 1974 in Hamburg) is a German politician serving as minister of the interior and construction of Mecklenburg-Vorpommern since 2021.
 From 2016 to 2021, he served as minister of energy, infrastructure and digitalization.
 From 2014 to 2016, he served as minister of energy, infrastructure and regional development.
 He has been a member of the Landtag of Mecklenburg-Vorpommern since 2016.